NetApp/harvest/docs/configure-harvest-basic.md

 ```

 At runtime, all files will be read and combined into a single configuration.
-The example above would result in the following set of pollers, in this order.
+The example above would result in the following set of pollers in this order.
 ```yaml
 - u2
 - ntap3